Kokkolan Palloveikot

 KPV (or Kokkolan Palloveikot) is a Finnish football club, based in Kokkola.
-It currently plays in the Finnish First Division (Ykkönen).
+It currently plays Ykkönen, in Finnish third-tier.
 The club's head coach is Christian Sund, and it plays its home matches at Kokkolan keskuskenttä.

 History

-KPV is the club of Finnish-speaking people in the town.
+KPV is a football club from the town of Kokkola.
 The rival club is Swedish-speaking GBK.

-KPV run a number of team including 1 men's teams, 1 ladies team, 10 boys team and 7 girls teams.
-The club also runs an Academy and Soccer School.
+KPV runs several teams, including 1 men's team, 1 women's team, 10 boys teams and 7 girls teams.
+The club also runs an academy and Soccer School.